Do I have a right to relocate?

 The court will consider these types of ‘legitimate interests and desires’ of the parties in conjunction with the factors relevant to what is in the best interests of the children, when determining a relocation of children case.

-There has been a trend in recent years in the family law sphere, whereby applicants were lead to believe that in order to guarantee the success of an application to relocate they must show that there has been/will be a severe impact on the primary carer’s mental health.
+There has been a trend in recent years in the family law sphere, whereby applicants were led to believe that in order to guarantee the success of an application to relocate they must show that there has been/will be a severe impact on the primary carer’s mental health.

 This is a myth.

-According to Petrie family law expert and Principal Courtney Barton “although mental health difficulties impacting on the primary carer are a highly relevant consideration of the court, it is certainly not a requirement for a successful relocation case nor is it a guideline.
+Although mental health difficulties impacting on the primary carer are a highly relevant consideration of the court, it is certainly not a requirement for a successful relocation case nor is it a guideline.

 The legitimate interests and desires of the parties which may result in a successful application for relocation are much more relaxed.